 - Have them act out or physically demonstrate their understanding of an event or idea.

 - Provide frequent breaks with some activity.

 - Get an indoor trampoline, punching bag, or obstacle course set up for lesson breaks.

 - Use puzzles, models, crafts, and other hands-on learning as a part of your homeschool lessons.

-Schoolhouse Teachers is a resource we’ve used as a supplement in our home for years (although many families use it for their entire homeschool).
+A great resource for finding courses that fit all learning styles is Schoolhouse Teachers!
+We’ve used as a supplement in our home for years (although many families use it for their entire homeschool).
 It is a Christian curriculum site with hundreds of self-paced online courses for your kids ages pre-k through high school.
 They cover ALL ages and ALL subjects.
 One membership gives you access for all your kids!
 It comes with some great perks, too, teacher helps, college and career planning, portfolio builder, and more.